 Is People-Pleasing Harming My Marriage?
 A Los Angeles Couples Therapist Shares Five Potential People-Pleasing Phrases to Look Out For

 True relationship harmony hinges on authenticity and depth of connection.
 However, for many partnerships, a chronic pattern of people-pleasing can lead to the erosion of intimacy and honesty.
 Trying to determine if certain behaviors are people-pleasing—and what drives those behaviors—can be a complex task.
-However, working with a couples counselor to identify where and how people-pleasing presents in a relationship is crucial to maintaining open communication, emotional connection, and safety within a partnership.
+However, with Marriage Counseling and Couples Therapy in Los Angeles, CA identifying where and how people-pleasing presents in a relationship is crucial to maintaining open communication, emotional connection, and safety within a partnership.

 Often we don’t.
 We may be subconsciously repeating generational patterns or gender roles.
 We may be unaware of times we have felt unsafe and suppressed our own thoughts and emotions for the sake of keeping the peace.
 We may have been conditioned as children, or through spiritual teachings, to put others first at the expense of ourselves.
-Untangling the knot of people-pleasing often requires intentional work, self-awareness, journaling, and compassionate feedback, something that a couples counselor can provide as couples work through detrimental patterns of people-pleasing.
+Untangling the knot of people-pleasing often requires intentional work, self-awareness, journaling, and compassionate feedback, something that a Los Angeles couples therapist at Therapy for Adults can provide as couples work through detrimental patterns of people-pleasing.

 2. Feeling nauseous, starting to sweat, noting a spike in anxiety, feeling shaky or faint.
 All of these are signs of a dysregulated nervous system, and it is one way your body alerts you to the fact that you are suppressing what you need to say or express.